A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Experimental evaluation

 \subsection{Experimental setup}

 \textbf{Datasets.} We use the datasets WN18RR~\cite{wordnet} and FB15k-237~\cite{freebase}, for inductive relation prediction tasks, following a standardized train-test split given in four versions~\cite{GraIL}.
 We augment each fact $r(u,v)$ with an inverse fact $r^{-1}(v,u)$.
-There are no node features for either of the datasets, and the initialization is given by the respective initialization function $\delta$.
+There are no node features for either of the datasets, and the initialization is given by the respective initialization function $\init$.
 This allows all the proposed GNN models to be applied in the inductive setup and to better align with the corresponding relational Weisfeiler-Leman algorithms.
-The statistics of the datasets are reported in Appendix \ref{inductive-dataset-statistics}.
+The statistics of the datasets are reported in Table~\ref{inductive-dataset-statistics} of Appendix~\ref{app:hyper-and-more}.
+The code for experiments is reported in \url{https://github.com/HxyScotthuang/CMPNN}.

 \textbf{Implementation.} All models use 6 layers, each with 32 hidden dimensions.
-The decoder function parameterized the probability of a fact $q(u,v)$ as $p(v \mid u,q) = \sigma(f(\vh^{(T)}_{v \mid u, q}))$, where $\sigma$ is the sigmoid function, and $f$ is a 2-layer MLP with 64 hidden dimensions.
+The decoder function parameterizes the probability of a fact $q(u,v)$ as $p(v \mid u,q) = \sigma(f(\vh^{(T)}_{v \mid u, q}))$, where $\sigma$ is the sigmoid function, and $f$ is a 2-layer MLP with 64 hidden dimensions.
 We adopted layer-normalization~\cite{Layer_normalization} and short-cut connection after each aggregation and before applying ReLU.
-For the experiments concerning the message function $\theta_r^3$, we follow the basis decomposition for the FB15k237 dataset with 30 basis functions.
-We ran all the experiments for 20 epochs on 1 Tesla T4 GPU, using the codebase of NBFNet\footnote{https://github.com/DeepGraphLearning/NBFNet} with mild modifications to accommodate all models studied in this paper.
+For the experiments concerning the message function $\mes_r^3$, we follow the basis decomposition for the FB15k-237 dataset with 30 basis functions for sum aggregation, and 15 for PNA aggregation.
+We ran the experiments for 20 epochs on 1 Tesla T4 GPU. with mild modifications to accommodate all architectures studied in this paper.
 We discard the edges that directly connect query node pairs to prevent overfitting.
 The best checkpoint for each model instance is selected based on its performance on the validation set.
-All hyperparameter details are reported in Appendix \ref{inductive-hyper-parameter-statistics}.
+All hyperparameter details are reported in Table~\ref{inductive-hyper-parameter-statistics} of Appendix~\ref{app:hyper-and-more}.

-\textbf{Evaluation.} We consider \emph{filtered ranking protocol}~\cite{transE}: for each test fact $r(u,v)$, we construct 50 negative samples $r(u',v')$, randomly replacing either the head entity or the tail entity, and we report HITS@10, which is the rate of correctly predict entities appearing in the top 10 entries for each instance list prediction.
+\textbf{Evaluation.} We consider \emph{filtered ranking protocol}~\cite{transE}: for each test fact $r(u,v)$, we construct 50 negative samples $r(u',v')$, randomly replacing either the head entity or the tail entity, and we report Hits@10, the rate of correctly predicted entities appearing in the top 10 entries for each instance list prediction.
 We report averaged results of \emph{five} independent runs for all experiments.